grafana/jsonnet-libs/squid-mixin/README.md

 # Squid Mixin

-Squid mixin is a set of configurable Grafana dashboards and alerts.
+The Squid mixin is a set of configurable Grafana dashboards and alerts.

 The Squid mixin contains the following dashboards: